andrewstellman/pbprdf/README.md

 # pbprdf
-Generate RDF for basketball play-by-play data by reading a folder full of ESPN-style play-by-play HTML pages (eg. [Pacers vs. Cavaliers, April 15, 2018](http://tv5.espn.com/nba/playbyplay?gameId=401029417) or [Mystics vs. Sun, June 5, 2015](http://scores.espn.go.com/wnba/playbyplay?gameId=400610636)), processing each play in each game file, and generating a Turtle file that contains all of the plays from each game.
+Generate RDF for NBA or WNBA basketball play-by-play data by reading a folder full of ESPN-style play-by-play HTML pages (eg. [Pacers vs. Cavaliers, April 15, 2018](http://tv5.espn.com/nba/playbyplay?gameId=401029417) or [Mystics vs. Sun, June 5, 2015](http://scores.espn.go.com/wnba/playbyplay?gameId=400610636)), processing each play in each game file, and generating a Turtle file that contains all of the plays from each game.

 Install and run
 ===============